Euro 2020 is at the knockout stage and Sweden will be looking to relive the memories of almost 30 years ago.

 Goalkeeper: Robin Olsen

 Andreas Isaksson was an absolute legend who represented Sweden at six different international tournaments, but he retired after Euro 2016 and Robin Olsen has stepped into his enormous shoes.
-Olsen is a solid shot-stopper who is currently vying with Jordan Pickford to be Everton No. 1, so he should be overflowing with competitive spirit.
+Olsen is a solid shot-stopper whose biggest success last season was arguably bringing the best out of Jordan Pickford in the battle to be Everton No. 1.
+Even so, he should be overflowing with competitive spirit.

 Defence: Victor Lindelof